Value chain

 Fuel cells

 Fuel cellsAnother application of flow plates is in manufacturing fuel cells.
-In this process, bipolar PEM plates facilitate electrochemical reactions that convert hydrogen and oxygen into water and electricity.
-The process produces significantly cleaner energy compared with using fossil fuels, making hydrogen and fuel cell technology an effective solution to reduce climate impacts and global warming.
-The fuel cells are assembled into what are known as fuel cell stacks.
-These stacks are supplied to manufacturers in various industries with high demands for low environmental impact as well as quiet, safe and emission-free energy production.
+In this process, hydrogen and oxygen are converted into water and electricity through electrochemical reactions in bipolar PEM plates.
+The process provides significantly cleaner energy compared with using fossil fuels, making hydrogen and fuel cell technology an effective solution to reduce climate impacts and global warming.
+Fuel cells are assembled into fuel cell stacks, which are supplied to manufacturers in various industries with high demands for low environmental impact and safe, emission-free energy production.

 Aviation

 The aviation industry is a significant source of climate-impacting emissions.
-Before the pandemic, aviation accounted for 2.5 percent of global CO2 emissions and after several years with lower emissions, emissions from aviation have now returned to this level.
-Hydrogen-powered aviation is expected to grow in the coming years, initially for smaller aircraft and shorter distances and then over time for larger planes and longer flights.
+Hydrogen-powered aviation is expected to become increasingly important in the coming years, initially for smaller aircraft and shorter distances but eventually also for larger aircraft and longer flights.

 Marine applications

 There is significant potential to increase the use of fuel cell technology as a backup for energy production or in areas where using off-grid solutions is challenging.
-The market where fuel cell generators could be an alternative to diesel power is expected to grow by 25 percent per year between 2023 and 2030.
+Stationary fuel cells also provide an opportunity to balance the electricity grid as solar and wind energy expand.

 Material handling

 This segment includes various types of construction machinery, agricultural equipment and forklifts as well as trains.
-The use of trains run on fuel cells is expected to increase by 28 percent annually between 2026 and 2035.
+Use of hydrogen is expected to increase drastically in the materials handling segment in the coming years due to environmental requirements, the high energy density of hydrogen and the potential for easy refueling.

 Automotive

 A significant number of automotive industry participants have made great progress in developing fuel cell engines for cars and heavy vehicles.
-Some are developing their own fuel cell stacks, while others buy them from suppliers The potential in the sector is significant, and there is a much to leverage – an electric fuel cell car, for example, requires 300 to 500 flow plates, which means that even a limited number of cars that run on fuel cells will lead to a very high demand for flow plates.
+Some are developing their own fuel cell stacks, while others buy them from suppliers.
+The potential in the sector is significant, and there is a great deal to leverage – an electric fuel cell car, for example, requires 300 to 500 flow plates, which means that even a limited number of cars that run on fuel cells will create very high demand for flow plates.